NexPlayer/Unity-SDK/basic/basic-playback.md

 - **public bool isLiveStream**

     Enable when the video to be opened is a live stream.
-Takes effect when Open() is called.This setting will make the **GetTotalTime()** function to retrieve the maximum seekable range of the current content.
+Takes effect when **Open()** is called.
+This setting will make the **GetTotalTime()** function to retrieve the maximum seekable range of the current content.
 This setting only works on Android and Windows platforms.

 - **public bool autoPlay**

     When enabled the video will auto start playing.
-Otherwise the video will be initialized, but the playback will not start automatically, remaining paused.
+Otherwise the video will be initialized, but the playback will not start automatically, it will remain paused.

 - **public bool loopPlay**